GitHubDragonFly/Android_Tablet_Test/README.md

 # Functionality
 - Only a single value will be displayed per tag entered, either of string/char/integer/float...etc.
-- It provides automated READ while unused tag spots can be used to write in parallel.
+- It provides automated READ while, during this operation, unused tag spots can be used to write in parallel.
 - The left half of the screen is for a PLC utilizing AB protocol while the right half is for Modbus (simultaneous use).

+Not everything could be tested by me, since I don't have access to all the PLCs.

 Screenshots folder has pictures of this app running inside the Android x86 emulator tablet.
 The app was also tested as working on an old RCA tablet with arm processor and Android 5.0.